rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 If anyone serves me, he must follow me; and where I am, there will my servant be also.
 If anyone serves me, the Father will honor him. ^1226

 Now is my soul troubled.
 And what shall I say?
-Father, save me from this hour?
+'Father, save me from this hour'?
 But for this purpose I have come to this hour. ^1227

 Father, glorify your name.
-Then a voice came from heaven : I have glorified it, and I will glorify it again. ^1228
+Then a voice came from heaven: I have glorified it, and I will glorify it again. ^1228

 The crowd that stood there and heard it said that it had thundered.
 Others said, An angel has spoken to him. ^1229